 Q: I'm thinking about applying for phone service from T-Mobile.
 Does the company require a credit check?

-You might even qualify for one of T-Mobile's more traditional service programs if your score is low.
-Don't be surprised, though, if you have to pay a security deposit.
+If your credit score is low, don't be surprised if you have to pay a security deposit.
 This provides protection to T-Mobile in case you fail to pay your bills; T-Mobile can simply keep your security deposit after canceling your service.

 Even if you do have a low credit score, though, you don't have to panic.
-You can still apply for a T-Mobile prepaid plan.
-These plans don't require credit checks.
+As we stated earlier, you can still apply for a T-Mobile prepaid plan.
+These plans don't require credit checks, contracts or deposits.
 Of course, you'll have to pay for your mobile service as you go, purchasing prepaid wireless cards or signing up for auto payment with your credit card.
 It's still mobile phone service, though, prepaid or not.